 The AAS for the Service Layer consists of a services sub-model indicating as sub-model element collections the (locally) installed artifacts and the contained services, the installed services and their properties as well as the data paths/relations among services.
 When a service is started, its state changes and for each data path a relation instance is created, i.e., a relation represents the instantiated data path between two service instances and points to the actual start and end service.
 Start and end service occur in the AAS as soon as the respective service is created.
 In turn, this information is used by the service manager to determine available services, e.g., during startup of dependent services in service chains.
-Most operations provided by the ServiceManager (also via AAS) are parameterized by an artifact or service is installed on, so these operations are bound to the resource the respective artifact/service is installed on, so these operations do not occur at the services in the services in Section 3.8.1 as part of the design of the ECS runtime.
+Most operations provided by the ServiceManager (also via AAS) are parameterized by an artifact or service is installed on, so these operations are bound to the resource the respective artifact/service is installed on, so these operations do not occur at the services in the services collection rather than for the resource in the resource collection.
+We will detail the resources in Section 3.8.1 as part of the design of the ECS runtime.
 As all those operations may fail, the implementation must not only return a result but also carry information about thrown exceptions when calling an AAS operations.

 The service manager AAS is primarily intended as service-level control and monitoring interface.
-Services are supposed to register themselves with the respective local AAS command server (see also Figure 3 in Section 3.1) to react on command requests.
+Services are supposed to register themselves with the respective local AAS command server (see also Figure 5 in Section 3.1) to react on command requests.
 Similarly, when monitoring information is requested, the (central or locally deployed) AAS communicates with the respective AAS command server.
 In case of services not implemented in Java, the respective service environment must provide an AAS command server and pass the information on to the service instances.